cathal-brady/xhec-mlops-project-student/README.md

     To monitor flow runs, visualize tasks, and check logs, you can start the Prefect UI:

     ```bash
-    prefect orion start
+    prefect server start
     ```

     Then, open your browser and go to http://127.0.0.1:4200 to see the Prefect dashboard.
-    (Port 4200 has been used)
+    (Port 4200 has been used - this is the default port)

 3. Trigger a Manual Run (Optional):
     To manually trigger a flow run for retraining, use the following command: